tingyucha/AOSPRE/docs/testcase.md

 ## Scanning tables

-AOS relies on user-provided scanning tables to define the beams and sweeps that will be used to sample the atmospheric state as represented in the model output files.
+AOSPRE relies on user-provided scanning tables to define the beams and sweeps that will be used to sample the atmospheric state as represented in the model output files.
 For this example, these files are: